 Mary is a Chartered Accountant and holds a B.A. in Economics from the University of Toronto and a MBA from the Rotman School of Management at the University of Toronto.

-She is a Director on the Boards of The Boys and Girls Clubs of Canada and of Women in Capital Markets.
+She is a Director on the Boards of The Boys and Girls Clubs of Canada and Women in Capital Markets.

 Ms. Clark graduated from the University of Ottawa and the University of Toronto with respectively a Bachelors Degree in Civil and Common Law.
 She also obtained her Masters Degree in Health Law from Sherbrooke University.
 She is a member of both the Quebec and Ontario Bar.